IsiraKasun/innohive-trademini-demo/README.md

    - A small join flow is implemented:
      - If unauthenticated, a toast prompts login.
      - Otherwise, a “joining” popup with a progress bar simulates processing.
-     - Then `joinCompetition(id, username)` (`POST /join`) is called.
+     - Then `joinCompetition(id)` is called, which sends `POST /api/competitions/{id}/join` with the user’s JWT.
-   - Backend adds the user to the competition’s `traders` array and persists it back to `competitions.json`.
+   - Backend validates the token, resolves the authenticated user, and stores a `Participant` record linking the user to the competition in the relational database.

 3. **Viewing a leaderboard**
    - From a competition, user can open the **Leaderboard** page: `/dashboard/leaderboard/:id`.
-   - `CompetitionLeaderboard.tsx` loads the initial leaderboard via `GET /competitions/:id/leaderboard`.
+   - `CompetitionLeaderboard.tsx` loads the initial leaderboard/participants via `GET /api/competitions/{id}/participants`.
    - `useWebSocket` subscribes to the shared WebSocket and updates the leaderboard in real time.
    - `Leaderboard.tsx` renders:
      - A highlighted **Champion** card for rank 1.